moriyaprateek/mizunotes/README.md

-# Note-taking-application
+# Mizunotes
-Note taking application: A desktop appliction for saving all your notes.
+A desktop appliction for saving all your notes.